larrycorsini/Typing-App/README.md

 ## ✨ Features

+- **Duck Evolutions**: Choose your specialty!
+Select an Athletic, Stamina, or Intellect duck at the start, each with unique stats and abilities that affect your racing style.
 - **Real-Time Online Multiplayer**: Join a public lobby, create a room, and race against players from around the world.
 Your progress is updated character-by-character for a thrilling, competitive experience.
 - **Dynamic Content via Gemini API**: Never type the same thing twice!
 Choose from various themes, and the Gemini API will generate a unique paragraph for you.
 - **Multiple Game & Practice Modes**: